Carbon Protocol (SWTH) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Carbon Protocol Historical Price

-According to the latest data gathered on Carbon Protocol live price page, the current price of Carbon Protocol is 0.00099684USD.
-The circulating supply of Carbon Protocol(SWTH) is 1.72B SWTH , giving it a market capitalization of $1.73M.
+According to the latest data gathered on Carbon Protocol live price page, the current price of Carbon Protocol is 0.00101843USD.
+The circulating supply of Carbon Protocol(SWTH) is 1.72B SWTH , giving it a market capitalization of $1.75M.

 How Does Carbon Protocol (SWTH) Price Prediction Module Work?